 Virology - the study of viruses that affect humans, animals, and plants

 Read for Understanding

 This Learning Resource includes language in the body of the text to help adapt to a variety of educational settings, including virtual or remote learning environments, face-to-face instruction, and blended learning.
 If you are teaching remotely, consider using videoconferencing to provide opportunities for students to work in partners or small groups.
-Digital tools such as Padlet or a Jamboard may also be used for collaboration.
+Digital tools such as Google Docs and Google Slides may also be used for collaboration.
 Rewordify and WordTune Read help make a complex text more accessible for those reading at a lower Lexile level while still providing a greater depth of knowledge.

 This lesson contains sensitive historical facts, and some students may be triggered emotionally by the content; when available, follow your district Social Emotional Learning guidelines.
 Please prepare your students for the instructional content, throughout the lesson, teach with resilience, and incorporate self-awareness, relationships to today, and accountability.
 Also, be aware of a student’s ability to process the information independently.
-This link from SAVVAS offers fresh ideas for Teaching” for providing SEL support ideas and examples to assist with instruction.
+This link from SAVVAS offers fresh ideas for teaching and providing SEL support, with ideas and examples to assist with instruction.

 Students will use the SOAPStone strategy to analyze primary sources.
 The Perpetrator, Bystander, Upstander, Rescuer thinking routine included in this Learning Resource, with this example from Facing History, is often adapted from anti-bullying, Holocaust, or genocide education resources.
 A variety of graphic organizers and interactive Jamboard activities are provided in multiple formats to adapt or modify as needed.